 1. Identify the journal you want to review for

-Platforms like PubMed and PubPeer allow registered users to comment freely on published manuscripts as part of a post-publication peer review (PPPR) initiative.
-This is a great way for early career researchers to practise reviewing and engage in discussions with other researchers.
+This is a great way for early career researchers to practice reviewing.
+You can also engage in discussions with other researchers.

 4. Use your academic and professional networks

 Identify and research the journal you want to review for before you contact the editor.
 Then use your academic and professional networks to find a connection.